AakanshaDhawan/spotify-ng-app/README.md

 # :musical_note: Music Search :ear:

-Music Search is a few days projects to showcase the capabilities of the **Free** Spotify API features It could easily be extended to something serious with a Premium Account API.
+Music Search is a few days projects to showcase the capabilities of the **Free** Spotify API features.
+It could easily be extended to something serious with a Premium Account API.

 ## Installation